AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \label{sec:the-simplex}

-\defineTerm{Simplex}{The single coherent structure that emerges from a collection of blockchains that mutually reflect each-other}
+\defineTerm{Simplex}{The single coherent structure that emerges from a collection of blockchains that mutually reflect each other}

-When two or more blockchains *mutually reflect* each-other, they form a *simplex*[^simplex-maths].
+When two or more blockchains *mutually reflect* each other, they form a *simplex*[^simplex-maths].
 For the sake of brevity: all *reflections* within a simplex are *mutual reflections*, and I will omit *mutual* from now on when discussing them.
 Examples of simplexes are shown in \autoref{fig:simplexes}.

 When a blockchain is part of a simplex, it is called a *simplex-chain* (as distinct from *dapp-chains*).